oat-sa/taohub-articles/changelogs/frontendchanges.md

 ---

-`ui/report` a component to display the exact same report generated everywhere in the backoffice Task queue related :
+`ui/report` a component to display the exact same report generated everywhere in the Back Office Task queue related :
 `core/taskQueue` the client side task queue API to manage tasks, currently only actions get/poll/remove are available `ui/taskQueue/status` the component to poll and display the current status and report for one task